 Disability Snow Sports offers ski and snowboarding lessons, plus they have local groups at dry slopes and indoor snow centres, allowing children with a wide range of disabilities to enjoy themselves in a friendly social group away from the formalities of lessons.
 Adaptive equipment is provided along with dedicated trained volunteers.

-Ask your local ice rink about wheelchair ice-skating (Guildford and Plymouth both do this for example) and any special needs programmes.
+Ask your local ice rink about wheelchair ice-skating (Guildford and Plymouth both do this, for example) and any special needs programmes.
 At the Ice Arena in Slough, Berkshire, they run SPICE (Special People on Ice) lessons on Sundays followed by optional ice hockey training.
 Their team, the Spice Jets travel overseas to take part in the latest Special Hockey tournaments.
-The Werewolves of London Special Ice hockey club at London’s Streatham Ice Rink offers a special needs ice hockey programme for children and young adults who have autism spectrum disorders, Down syndrome and other learning disabilities.
+The Werewolves of London Special Ice hockey club at London’s Streatham Ice Rink offers a special needs ice hockey programme for children and young adults who have autism, Down’s syndrome and other learning disabilities.

 Outdoor play and bushcraft activities are a good way to improve social skills, motor skills, learn about the natural environment, and have fun in the fresh woodland air.
 Running Deer in Devon organise respite service days during the school holidays.
 Sessions include woodland games, fire lighting, den building, green woodworking, camp arts and crafts and animal tracking.
 Wild Learning runs holiday clubs and Forest Schools across the Home Counties.
 They can cater for a range of special needs but do call them first to discuss your child’s particular needs.